nmwsharp/geometry-central/README.md

 - [Rohan Sawheny](http://rohansawhney.io/)
 - And the rest of the [Geometry Collective](http://geometry.cs.cmu.edu) at Carnegie Mellon University

+Development of this software was funded in part by NSF Award 1717320, an NSF graduate research fellowship, and gifts from Adobe Research and Autodesk, Inc.

 ## Projects that use Geometry Central

 TODO